-- Overall, we rate Le Soir Least Biased based on balanced story selection and editorials that are reasonably balanced.
+- Overall, we rate Le Soir Least Biased based on balanced story selection and reasonably balanced editorials.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

 Launched in 1887, Le Soir is a French-language Belgian daily newspaper based in Brussels, Belgium.
-The paper was founded by Emile Rossel as an independent news source and in order to maintain independence Rossel decided to finance the paper through commercial advertising and as a result, he founded the“Agence Rossel”, the First advertising agency in Brussels.
-Le Soir is also a part of the Leading European Newspaper Alliance (LENA) and they provide selected articles to this joint platform under plus.lesoir.be (subscription required).
-Le Soir covers topics such as world, and national news, political analysis, sports, and culture.
+Emile Rossel founded the paper as an independent news source, and to maintain independence, Rossel decided to finance the paper through commercial advertising.
+As a result, he founded the“Agence Rossel,” the First advertising agency in Brussels.
+Le Soir is also a part of the Leading European Newspaper Alliance (LENA), and they provide selected articles to this joint platform under plus.lesoir.be (subscription required).
+Le Soir covers the world and national news, political analysis, sports, and culture.
 Béatrice Delvaux is the editor-in-chief of Le Soir.

 Funded by / Ownership

-Le Soir is owned by Groupe Rossel which controls the press in Wallonia.
+Le Soir is owned by Groupe Rossel, who controls the press in Wallonia.
 Groupe Rossel also publishes titles under the name Sudpresse.
 Furthermore, it controls 50 percent of Mediafin, which publishes financial newspapers.
 Groupe Rossel is owned by the Hurbain Family (Patrick, Christine, and Nathalie).
-Patrick Hurbain is the chairman and managing director of Groupe Rossel.
-For more on-board members see here.
-Le Soir’s revenue is derived from subscriptions and advertising.
+Patrick Hurbain is the chairman and managing director of Groupe Rossel; for more on-board members, see here.
+Subscriptions and advertising generate revenue.

 Analysis / Bias

-In 2020, Reporters Without Borders ranked Belgium 12/180 in their Press Freedom Index.
-The Prime Minister of Belgium is Alexander De Croo who leans center-right (The coalition government consists of Liberals, Socialists, and Greens).
+In 2021, Reporters Without Borders ranked Belgium 11/180 in their Press Freedom Index.
+The Prime Minister of Belgium is Alexander De Croo, who leans center-right (The coalition government consists of Liberals, Socialists, and Greens).

-Le Soir’s political orientation is defined as Liberal, which is center-right in Belgium, and Le Soir columnists are known experts in their areas such as Jean-Paul Marthoz who is a Columnist for “Soir”, covering national politics.
-He also teaches international journalism at the Université Catholique de Louvain and has been European press director for Human Rights Watch and an EU correspondent for the Committee to Protect Journalists.
+Le Soir’s political orientation is defined as Liberal, which is the center-right in Belgium.
+Le Soir columnists are known experts in their areas, such as Jean-Paul Marthoz, a Columnist for “Soir,” covering national politics.
+He also teaches international journalism at the Université Catholique de Louvain.
+He has been European press director for Human Rights Watch and an EU correspondent for the Committee to Protect Journalists.

-In review, Le Soir reports political news in a neutral tone with minimally loaded language in their headlines such as “Crisis center: “Your behavior during the holidays will be decisive”.
-They also often use Belga (Belgium news agency) as their source as well as the New York Times.
-When covering USA news/world news, Le Soir generally relies on the AFP such as this “US presidential election: Justice Minister did not “see enough fraud” to invalidate Biden’s victory.”
+In review, Le Soir reports political news in a neutral tone with minimally loaded language in their headlines, such as “Crisis center: “Your behavior during the holidays will be decisive.”
+They also often use Belga (Belgium news agency) as their source and the New York Times.
+When covering USA news/world news, Le Soir generally relies on the AFP, such as this “US presidential election: Justice Minister did not “see enough fraud” to invalidate Biden’s victory.”

 Failed Fact Checks

-Overall, we rate Le Soir Least Biased based on balanced story selection and editorials that are reasonably balanced.
+Overall, we rate Le Soir Least Biased based on balanced story selection and reasonably balanced editorials.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(M. Huitsing 12/2/2020)
+(M. Huitsing 12/2/2020) Updated (04/12/2022)